Children are usually seen as little ones who have a lot to learn about life.

 But there is a lot that we can learn from them about life that we've forgotten during the process of growing up and becoming adults.

-In this post I’d like to talk about 5 lessons we can learn from children and why leading our best life will require us to become more childlike.
+In this post I’d like to talk about why leading our best life will require us to become more childlike.

 To dream without limitations

 Children have a vivid imagination.
 They are unafraid to dream big and never stop to doubt whether their dreams are attainable.

 They naturally think outside the box because while they are young, they are yet to have gone through years of conditioning in limitation and left brain thinking by their schools, parents and society.

 Albert Einstein considered by many to be one of the greatest scientists of all time once remarked that “Imagination is more important than knowledge.
 Logic will get you from A to B. Imagination will take you everywhere."

 Focussed imagination sets the power of the Law of Attraction in motion, and Walt Disney knew this all too well when he said: “if you can dream it, you can do it.”